GamersModpacks/GamersBuried/README.md

-Hightly optimized kitchen-sink Minecraft modpack oriented for multiplayer.
-Continuation of GamersReforged.
+A modpack about exploring the mystical underworld, because of the solar apocalypse.
 ### [More Info](https://den4enko.github.io/GamersBuried/)